sqiouyilu/twitter-nest/README.md

 ### Website hosting and domain name

 Space to store your tweets and an address for your space.
-Beginner's guide here: [https://s.qiouyi.lu/resources/launchpad-themes/](Launchpad Themes # Why have a website?)
+Beginner's guide here: [Launchpad Themes # Why have a website?](https://s.qiouyi.lu/resources/launchpad-themes/)

 ### Self-hosted WordPress

-Content management system for tweets. <a href="https://wordpress.org/download/">Download at WordPress.org.</a>
+Content management system for tweets.
+[Download at WordPress.org.](https://wordpress.org/download/)

 Free WordPress.com accounts do not allow you to use plugins.